 By Kellie Ferguson and Jeff Schwartz, Instructional Designers

 Ensuring the accessibility of your course materials is vital for the success of students – and not just students with disability accommodations.
 Yet, accessibility is a daunting subject because it is so multifaceted, encompassing everything from the compatibility of web content with screen-readers, to contrast and color requirements.
-While there is no panacea that will address and correct all accessibility issues for your course, there are tools, like UDOIT Cloud for Canvas, that can make the job of remediating inaccessible course content much less intimidating.
-So as you prepare your Canvas containers for next quarter, you should consider using UDOIT to identify and tackle common accessibility issues.
+While there is no panacea that will address and correct all accessibility issues for your course, there are tools, like CidiLabs Universal Design Online Inspection Tool or UDOIT (pronounced “You Do It”) Accessibility for Canvas.
+UDOIT Accessibility can make the job of remediating inaccessible course content much less intimidating.
+So as you prepare your Canvas containers for next quarter, you should consider using UDOIT Accessibility to identify and tackle common accessibility issues.

-UDOIT (Universal Design Online content Inspection Tool) is a program that scans Canvas courses, generates a list of accessibility issues, and provides resources and recommendations for addressing those issues.
-For the purposes of this blog post, we’ll focus on the pedagogical benefits of UDOIT; however, if you need information about activating UDOIT and navigating some of its key features, please check out this highly informative OTL Knowledge Base article and the user guide video!
+UDOIT Accessibility is a program that scans Canvas courses, generates a list of accessibility issues, and provides resources and recommendations for addressing those issues.
+For the purposes of this blog post, we’ll focus on the pedagogical benefits of UDOIT; however, if you need information about activating UDOIT and navigating some of its key features, please check out this highly informative Knowledge Base Article How To Use UDOIT Accessibility and the user guide video!

 Running a scan on your Canvas course identifies a list of problems that are sorted into Errors, which are issues with accessibility that require an immediate fix, and Suggestions, which are less pressing options for creating a more accessible course.